Glories of Bhutan

 Stay overnight in Paro.

 After breakfast, retrace your drive back to Paro.
-Today, you will visit Taktshang Monastery(Tiber's Nest), which is the most sacred Buddhist temple in Bhutan and is known as one of the top ten super temples in the world.
+Today, you will visit Taktshang Monastery(Tiger's Nest), which is the most sacred Buddhist temple in Bhutan and is known as one of the top ten super temples in the world.
 Approachable only by hiking, this holy attraction is seated on the cliff’s edge.
 According to the ancient scriptures, in the 8th century, Guru Rinpoche, the father of Bhutan Buddhism, rid a female tiger to the edge of the Taksang cliff, and once meditated in a cave for three months.
 Later Guru Rinpochebecame the country's paramount religious image.
 Taktshang is the symbol of Bhutan and the highlight of your Bhutan trip.

 In the afternoon, you will visit Ta Dzong, the watchtower of Paro Dzong, now the National Museum.
 Then proceed to visit Kyichu Lhakhang, the oldest temple in Bhutan.
 After visiting today’s attractions, if time permits, the tour guide can also take you to visit the ordinary market in Paro, where you can buy some handicrafts with Bhutanese characteristics.